eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 The following objects can be accessed by right-click:

-- Vehicles (some attributes are only availabe when using a specific simulation model, i.e. [MESO](Simulation/Meso.md) or [sublane model](Simulation/SublaneModel.md#New_Parameters))
+- Vehicles (some attributes are only available when using a specific simulation model, i.e. [MESO](Simulation/Meso.md) or [sublane model](Simulation/SublaneModel.md#New_Parameters))
 - Persons